Ventura County Fire Department Water Safety Video

 - In California, drowning is the leading cause of death for children under 14.

-- Children are fourteen times more likely to die in a swimming pool than in a car.
+- Children 1-4 years old are more likely to drown in a pool.

 Tips to Stay Safe in the Water

 Know your pools.
 If you go to public swimming pools, be sure they meet safety inspection standards.
 Check to see if a local swimming pool is on Environmental Health's swimming pool closure list.
 Also follow these ten swimming safety tips:

 - Supervise, Supervise, Supervise! - Tragedy can strike in seconds!